ShipfoxHQ/tooling/README.md

 ## Run

 We use [Turborepo](https://turbo.build/) as a task manager for the monorepo.
-Therefor all commands can be triggered through it.
+Therefore all commands can be triggered through it.

 `pnpm turbo {command}`